NuGet/docs.microsoft.com-nuget/docs/index.md

 layout: HubPage

 title: NuGet Documentation | Microsoft Docs
-description: NuGet is the package manager for the Microsoft development platform including .NET.
+description: NuGet is the package manager for Microsoft development platforms including .NET.
 The NuGet client tools provide the ability to create and consume packages.
 keywords:
 - "nuget"
 - "nuget manager"